sampl/protolang/docs/readme.md

 Set up migrations:

 - Create a `.env` file in the root (`/`) directory and add the database connection string like so: `ADMIN_POSTGRES_CONNECTION_STRING=postgresql://postgres:password123@db.abc123.supabase.co:1234/postgres` (use your actual Postgres connection string from Supabase)
-- Run the migration to set up tables, seed data etc: `npm run migrate`
+- Run the migration to set up tables, seed data etc: `npm run migrate` (currently works on a new database only)

 See the [language directory](../languages/) for instructions on seeding and updating language data like dictionaries and lessons